steve4744/WhatIsThis/README.md

 The item used to select the block is also configurable.
 The default item is a STICK.
 Any item can be used, although the plugin does not cancel any events that might be triggered by right-clicking with the item such as a "block place" event or opening a door or chest, so it doesn't interfere with the normal mechanics of the game.

 The name and number of items dropped reported by the plugin are those obtained from Block#getDrops().
-Where the drops are variable (e.g. the number of SEEDS dropped by WHEAT) it returns either a range (e.g. 0 -> 3) or what could be dropped by breaking the block, not necessarily what you will get on breaking the block (e.g. number of MELON_SLICEs from a MELON).
+Where the drops are variable (e.g. the number of SEEDS dropped by WHEAT) it returns the range (e.g. 0 -> 3) of possible values.

-The block information can also be displayed on the ActionBar, BossBar or in chat.
 Using the ActionBar or BossBar, only the name of the block is displayed and not the dropped items.

-The ActionBar display is probably the most attractive and least intrusive of the display methods.
-The text colour can be set in the _config.yml_ file.
+The text and BossBar colours can be set in the _config.yml_ file.

 ## Suppported Plugins